Analysis | Are we really going to reject democratic elections to soothe Trump’s ego?

 Yet, again: Here we are.

-Over the past several days, after it became apparent that Biden had won, the allegations made by Trump loyalists have accelerated.
+Over the past several days, after it became apparent that Biden won, the allegations made by Trump loyalists have accelerated.
 What they lack in fact they make up for in volume, in both the quantity and amplification senses of the word.
-The pro-Trump battery of chatterboxes that anchor Fox News's evening lineup have been fervent in their assertions that the country is on the brink of collapse following a free and fair election.
+The pro-Trump battery of chatterboxes that anchor Fox News’s evening lineup have been fervent in their assertions that the country is on the brink of collapse following a free and fair election.
 The guests on their shows jockey to offer the most extreme iterations of the purported threat posed by allowing the election results to stand.
 Everything is framed in fully apocalyptic terms, assuming undemonstrated malfeasance and riffing from there.

 That’s only one facet of the crusade.
 Trump lackeys have fanned out to hold vacuous news conferences and to litter social media with claims that are debunked minutes after they’re offered.
 Media outlets dutifully note the errors and lies but risk, in doing so, adding to the perception that there’s something worth addressing.
 The goal, as it was, is to create a sense of uncertainty that can be leveraged to pry change from the system, to blanket America with smoke machines and declare themselves firefighters.